 As with pretty much all Sandals resorts, with so many dining options available, eating is an activity all to itself.
 Cuisine on offer includes French, Italian, and Caribbean, there’s a British-themed pub and a high-end sushi/Japanese restaurant.

 If you’re the outdoorsy type, you can get takeout and picnic around the outdoor fire pit, or anywhere you like for that matter.

 Sandals Barbados is on Dover Beach the island’s southwest coast, only 15 minutes from Grantley Adams International Airport.

-From there you can walk to the St. Lawrence Gap (or “The Gap” as locals call it) and enjoy the area’s restaurants, bars and nightlife.
-There are also two gold courses within a twenty minute drive of the resort.
+From there you can walk to the St. Lawrence Gap (or “The Gap” as locals call it) and enjoy the area’s restaurants, bars, and nightlife.
+There are also two golf courses within a twenty-minute drive of the resort.

 Some Guest Reviews:

 “More expensive than other hotels but worth every penny, fantastic.
 The choice of bars, restaurants and facilities was excellent and the standard and food available was really good.
 The shops on site offered a great choice and there were plenty of great tours available….”

 “Greatly enjoyed our stay at a fantastic hotel.
 Barbados in December is lovely and the hotel had everything.
 Excellent restaurants in terms of both product and variety.
 Facilities at the hotel were very good (sports etc) and the staff could not have been more helpful and friendly.
 Furthermore, the beach was really good – not always the case in Barbados as space is limited – and the sea warm….”